-Often, you can receive therapy for your substance use as well as any mental illnesses you may be struggling with.
+Often, you can receive therapy for your substance use and any mental illnesses you may be struggling with.
 This can be done through individual therapy, behavioral therapy, group support therapy, and other activities.
-Usually, these programs are called dual diagnosis programs, and allow you to get the support you need to simultaneously recover from both disorders.
+Usually, these programs are called dual diagnosis programs and allow you to get the support you need to simultaneously recover from both disorders.

-Drug and alcohol addiction can be consuming, but Harmony Outpatient offers a way for you to break free of substance abuse and live the life you deserve.
-We know that seeking substance abuse treatment programs for the first time can be scary, so we work to make the process simple for you. through our professional care and treatment practices.
+Drug and alcohol addiction can be consuming, but Harmony Outpatient offers a way to break free of substance abuse and live the life you deserve.
+We know that seeking substance abuse treatment programs for the first time can be scary, so we work to make the process simple for you through our professional care and treatment practices.

 Our Service Offerings

 For addiction treatment, we offer partial hospitalization programs, intensive outpatient treatment, and a standard outpatient track.
 Our treatment providers can work with you to find the best options and create individualized recovery treatment plans.

 Whether you live within miles of Millburn or come from further away, substance abuse treatment is within your reach!
 Contact us today at Harmony Healing Center.